 It’s a powerful visualization of how the old place, where she used to belong, really isn’t her anymore.
 She will always be ‘from’ there, but she is not ‘of’ there anymore.
 Home, for good or bad, with all its uncertainties, lies across the water, in Brooklyn.

-Different reader will have different takes on if returning to Brooklyn was the wise choice.
+Different readers will have different takes on if returning to Brooklyn was the wise choice.

 The book leaves her as she’s on the train to the ship.
 The movie closes the loop by showing her coming back to Tony in Brooklyn.